Knowledge, accuracy, and problem-solving skills are required for CLS students.

 In addition, familiarity with the use of computers and good organizational skills are required.

-Students complete clinical experiences at the following hospitals and other hospitals and clinics:
+Students complete clinical experiences at the following hospitals and possibly other hospitals and clinics:

-- St. Anthony Health Center in Alton, IL
+- OSF St. Anthony Health Center in Alton, IL

-- Central Illinois Community Blood Center in Springfield
+- Central Illinois Community Blood Center, Springfield, IL

-Applicants need to consider transportation to and housing at clinical sites outside Springfield.
+Applicants need to consider transportation to and possible temporary housing for clinical rotation sites at least 60 minutes from Springfield.